-- Business-to-Consumer ("B2C") - Daily Fantasy Sports (DFS).
+- Daily Fantasy Sports (DFS).
 Since launching our platform, we have monetized our DFS offering by facilitating peer-to-peer play, whereby users compete against each other for prize money.
 We provide users with a technology platform that establishes daily fantasy sports contests, scores the contest, distributes the prize money and performs other administrative activities to enable the "skin-in-the-game" sports fan experience.
 Our revenue is the difference between the entry fees collected and the amounts paid out to users as prizes and customer incentives in a period. - Sportsbook.
-To further enhance the "skin-in-the-game" sports fan experience, shortly after the U.S. Supreme Court struck down the Professional and Amateur Sports Protection Act of 1992 ("PASPA"), we enabled our platform to offer online sports betting.
+To further enhance the "skin-in-the-game" sports fan experience, shortly after the U.S. Supreme Court struck down PASPA, we enabled our platform to offer online sports betting.
 In Sportsbook, we generate revenue from "hold" as users play against the house (us). - iGaming. iGaming includes the full suite of games available in land-based casinos, such as blackjack, roulette and slot machines, all integrated with our other offerings through our platform.
-For these offerings, we function similarly to land-based casinos, generating revenue through "hold" as users play against the house (us). - Business-to-Business ("B2B").
-Our B2B business is composed of the legacy SBTech business, a turnkey supplier of an end-to-end suite of services, such as a fully- and semi-managed Internet-based (e.g., mobile) sportsbook with industry-leading risk management tools and an inhouse multi-channel technology platform configured with all major payment gateways and adaptable to regulatory requirements, casino providers and customer relationship management tools.
-In addition, through our B2B business, we offer a mobile casino gaming solution via the SBTech proprietary platform with integrations to all leading third-party mobile gaming suppliers.
-This proprietary platform allows leading mobile sportsbook and casino gaming operators to deliver products under their own brands, powered by SBTech's leading industry platform engine.
+For these offerings, we function similarly to land-based casinos, generating revenue through "hold" as users play against the house (us).